Convergence in law of the maximum of the two-dimensional discrete Gaussian free field: Introduction

 Besides the intrinsic interest in the study of the GFF, we note that it is an example of a logarithmically correlated model.
 The behavior of the maxima for such models is conjectured to be universal; see, e.g., \cite{CLD} for (non-rigorous) arguments using a renormalization-group approach and links to the freezing transition of spin-glass systems, and \cite{FLD} for further information on extreme distributions.
 On the mathematical side, numerous results and conjectures have been formulated for such models; see \cite{SDals} for recent progress.
-Theorem \ref{theo-mainintro} above provides a partial answer to \cite[Conjecture 12]{SDals}.
+Theorem \ref{theo-mainintro} above provides a partial answer to \cite[Conjecture 12]{SDals} \footnote{After the ArXiv posting of this paper, another case of \cite[Conjecture 12]{SDals}, namely the case of star-scale kernels, was settled by Madaule \cite{madaule}.
+The fine structure of the extremal process for the GFF, as well as a different proof of the characterization of the limit law of the centered maximum of the GFF, was obtained in the important paper \cite{biskup}; see the latter paper for further references.}.

 The proof of Theorem \ref{theo-mainintro} can be described roughly as follows.
-We fix a large integer $K$, partition $V_N$ into $K^2$ boxes of side length $N/K$, and introduce a Gaussian field $X_v^f$ that we refer to as the \textit{fine field}, and which roughly corresponds to the value of the GFF minus its conditional expectation given the sigma-algebra generated by the GFF on the boundary of these sub-boxes.
-The fine field has the advantage that, due to the Markov property of the GFF, its values in disjoint boxes are independent.
-We define the \textit{coarse field} as the difference $X_v^c=\eta_{v,N}-X_v^f$.
+We fix a large integer $K$, partition $V_N$ into $K^2$ boxes of side length $N/K$, and introduce a Gaussian field $X_v^f$ that we refer to as the \textit{fine field} and that {is a GFF with zero boundary on these sub-boxes -- it is constructed by subtracting from the original GFF its conditional expectation, given the sigma-algebra generated by the GFF on the boundary of these sub-boxes.
+The fine field has the advantage that, due to the Markov property of the GFF, its values in disjoint boxes are independent.} We define the \textit{coarse field} as the difference $X_v^c=\eta_{v,N}-X_v^f$.
 The coarse field is, of course, correlated over the whole box $V_N$, but it is relatively smooth; in fact, for fixed $K$ as $N\to\infty$, the field obtained by rescaling the coarse field onto a box of side length $1$ in $\R^2$ converges to a limiting Gaussian field that possesses continuous sample paths on appropriate subsets of $[0,1]^2$ (essentially, away from the boundaries of the sub-boxes).

 An important step in our approach is the computation of the tail probabilities of the maximum of the fine field, when restricted to a box of side length $N/K$, together with the computation of the law of the location of the maximum (in the scale $N/K$).
 These computations are done by building on the tail estimates derived in \cite{DZ12}, and using a modified second moment method.
 Another important step is to show that the maximum of the GFF occurs only at points where the fine field is atypically large.
 Once these two steps are established, we can describe the limit law of the GFF by an appropriate mixture of random variables whose distributions are determined by the tail of the fine field.
 The mixture coefficients are determined by an (independent) percolation pattern of potential locations of the maximum and by the limiting coarse field.